j3rrywan9/scala-notes/Course1.md

 In Scala, a class implicitly introduces a constructor.
 This one is called the *primary constructor* of the class.

+The primary constructor
+* takes the parameters of the class
+* and executes all statements in the class body

 The Scala compiler will compile any code you place in the class body, which isn't part of a field or a method definition, into the primary constructor.

 #### Auxiliary Constructors

 In Scala, constructors other than the primary constructor are called *auxiliary constructors*.

+Auxiliary constructors in Scala start with `def this(...)`.

+In Scala, every auxiliary constructor must invoke another constructor of the same class as its first action.
+In other words, the first statement in every auxiliary constructor in every Scala class will have the form `this(...)`.
+The invoked constructor is either the primary constructor, or another auxiliary constructor that comes textually before the calling constructor.

+#### Infix Notation

+Any method with a parameter can be used like an infix operator.

+#### Relaxed Identifiers

+Operators can be used as identifiers.

+#### Precedence Rules

+The *precedence* of an operator is determined by its first character.

 ## Week 3